rangerscience/butterfly/README.md

 This is code to control the lights of the Butterfly of https://www.facebook.com/TPATB2019

-A Raspberry Pi (see that folder's readme for more) hosts and control server, renders frames, and pushes those frames to connected devices.
+A Raspberry Pi (see that folder's readme for more) hosts a control server, renders frames, and pushes those frames to connected devices.

 Connected Arduinos (well, technically, the Butterfly uses Teensyduinos) then push the frames to the LEDs.

-The server code is in Ruby.
+The server code is in Ruby; Teensy code is in C.

 # Setup